 This page introduces the tourniquet, and provides a brief history on tourniquet technology: from primitive designs used during the time of the Roman Empire to modern, state-of-the-art tourniquet systems.
-Here you will learn about the best tourniquet system, the personalized tourniquet system, which provides personalized, safe and effective care for the patient.
+Here you will learn about the best tourniquet systems, based on personalization, which provide individualized, safe and effective care for the patient.

-The Best Tourniquet System – Personalized Tourniquet System
+The Best Tourniquet Systems – Personalized Tourniquet System

 A tourniquet can be defined as a constricting or compressing device used to control arterial and venous blood flow to a portion of an extremity for a period of time.
 Pressure is applied circumferentially around a portion of a limb at a desired location; this pressure is transferred to the walls of blood vessels, causing them to become temporarily occluded or restricted.
 In surgical settings, a tourniquet is used to occlude arterial blood flow following exsanguination to produce a relatively bloodless operative field and to minimize blood loss.
 In emergency settings, a tourniquet is used stop traumatic bleeding such that medical care can be provided in time before the injured person bleeds out.
 In rehabilitation settings, a tourniquet is used to restrict arterial blood flow at a consistent and safe pressure for short periods of time during low intensity exercise to more rapidly increase muscle size and strength.

 The following sections present the state-of-the-art surgical tourniquet system and the history of surgical tourniquets.
-Click here to learn more about Military and Pre-Hospital Tourniquets.
-Click here to learn more about Personalized Blood Flow Restricted Rehabilitation and Training.
+Learn more about Military and Pre-Hospital Tourniquets.
+Learn more about Personalized Blood Flow Restricted Rehabilitation and Training.

 Personalized tourniquet systems